Sniper Elite 4: Reception

-Sniper Elite 4 received "generally favorable" reviews, according to review aggregator Metacritic.
+Sniper Elite 4 received "generally favorable" reviews, according to review aggregator website Metacritic.

 Nick Plessas of EGM writes about "textbook plot" and "forgettable cast of characters".
 He praises sniping in the game, as it "takes more nuance and goes deeper than the point-and-shoot mechanics of other titles out there".
 He notes the enemy soldiers' "tunnel vision, short attention spans, and inconsistent pathfinding", but he feels it is "in service of the overall experience".

 Dave Meikleham of PCGamesN also notes poor AI; he notes that he killed a few guards when they had gone to investigate the body of the previous guard, while the last guard should react differently to a pile of corpses.
-He enjoys kill-cam and size of the maps, as well as level design: "each map feels pleasingly fleshed out and alive with possibility", even if he finds minimap "slightly misleading".
+He enjoyed the kill-cam functionality and size of the maps, as well as level design: "each map feels pleasingly fleshed out and alive with possibility", even if he finds minimap "slightly misleading".
 However, he complains the secondary weapons are "not much fun to fire".

 Michael Huber of EasyAllies both notes "paper-thin plot" and admits it has "a few interesting elements like an uneasy alliance with the Mafia".
-While he feels the rifles in the game "are undoubtedly the most engaging weapons to use" he also feels about pistols and sub-machine guns that "there’s an unshakable sense of emptiness to them".
+While he felt the rifles in the game "are undoubtedly the most engaging weapons to use" he also felt about pistols and sub-machine guns that "there’s an unshakable sense of emptiness to them".

+Game Informer's Brian Shea enjoyed both using sniper rifle and secondary weapons, as well as gadgets like trip-mines.
+He also praised kill-cam.
+However, he took issue with the sound design, stating that while artillery guns mask the sound of the rifle, nearby gunfights do not.

+The Guardian's Sam White praised sniping and varied environments.
+He enjoyed many ways of approaching a target.
+In his opinion, AI was improved, when compared to the previous installment.

-Josh Tolentino of Destructoid enjoys the HUD-like assists the game offers and notes their usage makes the game more tactical.
-He also appreciates kill-cam and seems to be glad it is also present while killing with a trap or using a melee attack.
-However, he finds the narrative disappointing and calls the story "a missed opportunity".
+Josh Tolentino of Destructoid enjoyed the HUD-like assists the game offers and noted their usage makes the game more tactical.
+He also appreciated kill-cam and seemed to be glad it is also present while killing with a trap or using a melee attack.
+However, he found the narrative disappointing and called the story "a missed opportunity".

 Eurogamer ranked the game 40th on their list of the "Top 50 Games of 2017", while GamesRadar+ ranked it 22nd on their list of the 25 Best Games of 2017.